-In 2005, Ceballos signed on as a postdoc and then staff scientist with Fred Hutch, the only cancer research center in the world named for a baseball player.
+In 2005, Ceballos signed on as a postdoc and then staff scientist with Fred Hutch, the only cancer center in the world named for a baseball player.
 Here, she began working with Thompson and others in the Health Disparities Research Program, now the Office of Community Outreach & Engagement.
 She joined the Hutch’s Public Health Sciences Division as a faculty member in 2011.

 “Fred Hutch is where I found my real passion for biobehavioral health,” she said.
 “Biobehavioral health in the context of underrepresented communities makes all the difference for me with regard to the importance of the work.
 What drives me as a scientist — and on a very personal level — is the idea of social justice and empowering the community.”